 Preliminary Scenario & Prototype

-The initial study plan was to have each participant play the role of a physician currently in the process of reviewing a list of specification requests made by the CAPD system, having just completed dictating a note from a patient visit, interacting with a mid-fidelity interactive prototype created using Sketch and InVision depicting the current CAPD system.
+The initial study plan was to have each participant adopt the role of a physician currently in the process of reviewing a list of specification requests made by the CAPD system, having just completed dictating a note from a patient visit, interacting with a mid-fidelity interactive prototype created using Sketch and InVision depicting the current CAPD system.

 However, during a UX team critique session, it became clear that the study plan would be insufficient in meeting the research aims, due to the participant medical knowledge required to be able to comfortably interact with the messages, amongst other context-related issues.